HipHarpAcademy.com presents Deborah Henson-Conant’s

 CLASS BEGINS Wed.
 Oct.
 18, 2017

-The Freedom Begins this Fall!
+The Freedom Begins each Fall!

 “Hip Harp Toolkit” is an 10-Week online course exclusively for passionate harp players!
 You learn create a whole repertoire of inventive, fun solo arrangements using my 5-part formula that let’s you turn ANY simple melody into a whole arrangement on the spot!